PaddlePaddle/docs/doc/paddle/guides/05_inference_deployment/inference/build_and_install_lib_en.rst

-WITH_MKLDNN                   ON/OFF           build inference libs supporting MKLDNN WITH_XBYAK                    ON               build with XBYAK, must be OFF when building on NV Jetson platforms WITH_NV_JETSON                OFF              build inference libs on NV Jetson platforms WITH_TENSORRT                 OFF              build inference libs with NVIDIA TensorRT
+WITH_MKLDNN                   ON/OFF           build inference libs supporting MKLDNN WITH_XBYAK                    ON               build with XBYAK, must be OFF when building on NV Jetson platforms WITH_NV_JETSON                OFF              build inference libs on NV Jetson platforms WITH_TENSORRT                 OFF              build inference libs with NVIDIA TensorRT.
+TENSORRT_ROOT needs to be set as the root dir of TRT at the same time
 ============================  ===============  ==================

 It is recommended to configure options according to the recommended values to avoid linking unnecessary libraries.
 Other options can be set if it is necessary.